zendesk/racecar/README.md

 Racecar comes with a built-in liveness probe, primarily for use with Kubernetes, but useful for any deployment environment where you can periodically run a process to check the health of your consumer.

 To use this feature:
-- set the `liveness_probe_enabled` config option to true.
+1. Set the `liveness_probe_enabled` config option to true.
-- configure your Kubernetes deployment to run `$ racecarctl liveness_probe`
+2. Configure your Kubernetes deployment liveness probe to run this command `$ racecarctl liveness_probe`

-When enabled (see config) Racecar will touch the file at `liveness_probe_file_path` each time it finishes polling Kafka and processing the messages in the batch (if any).
+When enabled (see config) Racecar will touch the file at the specified path each time it finishes polling Kafka and processing the messages in the batch (if any).

 The modified time of this file can be observed to determine when the consumer last exhibited 'liveness'.

-Running `racecarctl liveness_probe` will return a successful exit status if the last 'liveness' event happened within an acceptable time, `liveness_probe_max_interval`.
+Running `racecarctl liveness_probe` will return a successful exit status if the last 'liveness' event happened within an acceptable time, which you can set as `liveness_probe_max_interval`.

 `liveness_probe_max_interval` should be long enough to account for both the Kafka polling time of `max_wait_time` and the processing time of a full message batch.